 Looking into my eyes, the commander continued, ‘Most of my men are seasoned.
 I hope you live up to my expectations!’

 The surprise factor, however, gave our troops a remarkable advantage.
 We walked in the jungle, camouflaging, using night vision devices and approaching our targets.
-Even the militants were alert and as soon as our troops started firing shots, their guards also started firing ruthlessly.
+The militants weren’t alert but as soon as our troops started firing shots, their guards then started firing ruthlessly.

-All I remember is the cute face of my three-year-old daughter, a non-complaining wife and my parents who were always proud of me.
+All I remember is the cute face of my three-year-old daughter, a loving wife and my parents who were always proud of me.
 I will miss you Anu!”

 Postscript: This is based on the last recording of my father Akash Patnaik during his fight.
 This recording was given to my mother a few years later after the mission details were revealed.
 I’ve added a few lines in it alongside adding what happened the following day - Anushka Patnaik.